 Prior to this, she was the Group Executive HR at Nedbank.
 Before this, she was the General Manager for Human Resources at the South African Revenue Service (SARS).
 She also previously served as an Extraordinary Professor at the University of Pretoria’s Faculty of Economics and Management Sciences, and also served as former Adjunct Professor at the University of Cape Town.
 She is the Past President of the Institute for People Management South Africa and is registered as Master HR Professional with South Africa Board for People Practice.

 Currently, she is an Independent Non-Executive Director on the Boards of JSE-listed SANLAM Limited and SANLAM Life Insurance Limited (also Chair of the Human Resources and Remuneration Committee); MTN-SA (also Chair of the HR, Remuneration and Social and Ethics Committee); and Spur Corporation (also Chairs the Remuneration and Nominations Committee).
 She is also the Chair of the V&A Waterfront in Cape Town.
-She also serves on the Board of NPI and is Interim Chair of LRMG Performance Architects and is a non-executive director of Business Engage Association NPC.
+She also serves on the Board of NPI and is Interim Chair of LRMG Performance Architects.

 In addition, she serves as a Non-Executive Director on the Boards of the World Wildlife Fund (WWF) and is Chair of Remco; Board member at Tuesday Consulting, Empowerment Capital, Knowledge Resources, Business Engage (NPO), and is an Executive Director at the Boston Consulting Group SA.

 She is the Chair of the Nedbank Eyethu Community Trust and serves as a Trustee of the Make a Difference (MAD) Foundation.
 She is a former President of the Harvard Alumni Association South Africa, and a current Fellow of the Institute of Directors SA.